-The Million Song Dataset Challenge [5] is a large scale, music recommendation challenge, where the task is to predict which songs a user will listen to, provided the listening history of the user.
-The challenge is based on the Million Song Dataset (MSD), a freely-available collection of meta data for one million of contemporary songs (e.g. song titles, artists, year of publication, audio features, and much more) [2].
-About one hundred and fifty teams are currently participating to the challenge.
-The subset of data actually used in the challenge is the so called Taste Profile Subset that consists of more than 48 million triplets (user, song, count) gathered from user listening histories.
+The Million Song Dataset Challenge [9] was a large scale, music recommendation challenge, where the task was the one to predict which songs a user will listen to, provided the listening history of the user.
+The challenge was based on the Million Song Dataset (MSD), a freely-available collection of meta data for one million of contemporary songs (e.g. song titles, artists, year of publication, audio features, and much more) [4].
+About one hundred and fifty teams participated to the challenge.
+The subset of data actually used in the challenge was the so called Taste Profile Subset that consists of more than 48 million triplets (user,song,count) gathered from user listening histories.
 Data consists of about 1.2 million users and covers more than 380,000 songs in MSD.
 The user-item matrix is very sparse as the fraction of non-zero entries (the density) is only 0.01%.